 What Is Art Therapy

-Art can be used to help people with psychological disorders communicate better, self-expression, overcome stress and explore different aspects of their own personalities.
+Can art therapy help with mental health issues, e.g. to communicate better, self-expression, overcome stress and explore different aspects of their own personalities?

 Art therapy is a form of communication and expression using art media as its primary mode.
 It is used to address emotional issues which may be confusing and distressing such as behavioural or mental health problems, life-limiting conditions, learning or physical disabilities, neurological conditions and physical illness.
 Art therapy is used to help people explore emotions, develop self-awareness, cope with stress, boost self-esteem and develop social skills.

 Art therapy uses several techniques including painting, drawing, colouring, etc. Activities can be analysed by the individual to see what they have made and how it makes them feel.
 Art is an expressive language that may help people to look for themes and conflicts that may be affecting their thoughts, emotions and behaviours.

 It is not necessary to have artistic ability or special talent to participate in art therapy because the process is not about the artistic value of the work, but rather about finding associations between the creative choices made and the person’s inner feelings.
 The process is more about reawakening memories and telling stories that may reveal messages and beliefs from the unconscious mind.
 People of all ages can benefit from it.
 Some research suggests that just the presence of art can play a part in boosting mental health.